Agoric/documentation/main/javascript-modifications/lockdown.md

-So you're an application author and an upstream developer sesified a library.
-What do you do?
+# `lockdown() and its Options

-Calling `lockdown()` turns a JavaScript system into a SES (Secure ECMAScript) system, with enforced *ocap (object-capability) security*.
+Calling `lockdown()` turns a JavaScript system into a SES (Secure ECMAScript) system, with enforced *OCap (object-capability) security*.
 This page documents `lockdown()` and its configuration options.

 `lockdown()` alters the surrounding execution environment, or *realm*, such that no two programs running in the same realm can observe or interfere with each other until they have been introduced.

-To do this, lockdown() tamper-proofs all of the JavaScript intrinsics, to prevent prototype pollution.
+To do this, `lockdown()` tamper-proofs all of the JavaScript intrinsics to prevent prototype pollution.
 After that, no program can subvert the methods of these objects (preventing some man in the middle attacks).
 Also, no program can use these mutable objects to pass notes to parties that haven't been expressly introduced (preventing some covert communication channels).

-Lockdown freezes all objects accessible to any program in the realm.
-The set of accessible objects includes but is not limited to: globalThis, [].__proto__, {}.__proto__, (() => {}).__proto__ (async () => {}).__proto__, and the properties of any accessible object.
+Lockdown freezes all JavaScript defined objects accessible to any program in the realm.
+The frozen accessible objects include but are not limited to:
+- `globalThis`
+- `[].__proto__`
+- `{}.__proto__`
+- `(() => {}).__proto__ (async () => {}).__proto__`
+- The properties of any accessible object

+`lockdown()` also *tames* some objects, such as:
+- Regular expressions
+  - A tamed RexExp does not have the deprecated compile method.
+- Locale methods
+  - Lockdown replaces locale methods like `String.prototype.localeCompare()` with lexical versions that do not reveal the user locale.
+- Errors
-The lockdown() function also tames some objects including regular expressions, locale methods, and errors.
-A tamed RexExp does not have the deprecated compile method.
-A tamed error does not have a V8 stack, but the console can still see the stack.
+  - A tamed error does not have a V8 stack, but the console can still see the stack.
   Lockdown replaces locale methods like String.prototype.localeCompare with lexical versions that do not reveal the user locale.

 import 'ses';
 import 'my-vetted-shim';